amandawarr/Lilo/README.md

 # Usage
 Lilo assumes your reads are in a folder called *raw/* and have the suffix *.fastq.gz.* Multiple samples can be processed at the same time.
 Lilo requires a config file detailing the location of a reference, a primer scheme (in the form of a primal scheme style bed file), and a primers.csv file (described below).
-Additionally the medaka model should be specified in accordance with the guppy model used to basecall the reads.
 ```
 conda activate LILO
 snakemake -k -s /path/to/LILO --configfile /path/to/config.file --cores N